AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/data-repair/faq.md

 ## If I accidentally delete incorrect data, is there a way to get it back?

-No. Data removed by this API is permanently and not retrievable.
-Make sure that your API calls are correct before running them for large date ranges.
+No. **Data removed by this API is permanent and not retrievable.** Make sure that your API calls are correct before running them for large date ranges.

 ## What is the best approach to minimize accidental deletion or alteration of data?

 The following workflow provides multiple checkpoints to minimize the risk of accidental data deletion.
-Review the data after each step to confirm the data repair job completes as expected.
+Review the data after each step to confirm that the data repair job completes as expected.

-Create a repair job in the following:
+Create a repair job for the following:

 1. A **development** Report Suite for **one day** of data.
 1. A **development** Report Suite for **one month** of data.